RainboeStrykr/machine-learning-paradigms/README.md

 pnpm run dev
 ```

-This starts the Vite development server (configured with `--host`).
+This starts the Vite development server.

 ### Build for Production